 Based on a review of the FEMA Flood Insurance Rate Maps for the municipalities within the project area, various portions of the proposed project work area are located within the 100-year flood plain.
+No Base Flood Elevation (BFE) adjustment is required.
 Associated FEMA FIRM maps are included in Appendix G.

-&lt;sup>4 Certified by KC Engineering.
-See KC Engineering SWPPP Preparer Form in Appendix H
+4 Certified by KC Engineering.
+See KC Engineering SWPPP Preparer Form in Appendix H.

-6.0 MAINTENANCE / INSPECTION PROCEDURES
+6.0 MAINTENANCE/INSPECTION PROCEDURES